 At eight, we were ready to move.
 The kitchen team would pack up, get back to the road, and drive to the next campsite at Barniyakund.
 The rest of us would walk.
 The climb would take us straight up to a ridge, a steep ascent of nearly 2,500ft, after which we would continue along the spur for a couple of kilometres.
 We would then descend about as much as we had climbed, to the Akash Kamini river, and then climb the same amount once again to the Martoli Bend, a little before Chopta.

+The ascent was tortuous, coming as it did immediately after breakfast.
+The air became thinner, my breathing more laboured, and I slowed down considerably with every switchback.
+Sari village reappeared more than a kilometre below us, and views of valley after valley stretched out from where we stood to eternity.
+There was a nip in the air, but I was soaked.
+As I huffed and puffed, village women carrying huge bundles of leaves of the moru oak came skipping down the path, disappearing quickly around the bends.
 The climb got steadily more difficult.
 The rock-strewn pathway climbed relentlessly up.
 The first spindly fir trees appeared as we reached the top of the ridge.
 By now the sun was high up in the sky, and the birds had fallen silent.
 As we moved from the right flank of the ridge to the left, there was a stunning change of scenery—the far views of various valleys were replaced by snowcapped peaks.
 They were now forbiddingly close.
 I could see every snow-accentuated ridge, and every gully.
 I stared stunned, and then sat down to take in the view.

 We were entering a patch of forest that had run amok.
 Huge trees towered hundreds of feet above us.
 The path was strewn with fallen tree trunks.
 Moss covered every rock surface, and the thick smell of decaying vegetation hung in the air.
 The first maple trees appeared, covered in the dense cloak of fresh green leaves.
 A monal pheasant let out an alarm cry and streaked across the path, its brilliant blue feathers glinting in the sun.